panjanek/EdiManager/README.md

                                Default is 10
   -i, --interval=VALUE       Time interval between retrying connections [ms].
                                Default is 500
-  -e, --endpoint=VALUE       Cloud UDP endpoint address used for used for
+  -e, --endpoint=VALUE       Cloud UDP endpoint address used for initiating
-                               initiating connection to Edimax cloud.
-Default
-                               endpoint is www.myedimax.com:8766
-  -h, --help                 Show this message and exit
+                               connection to Edimax cloud.
+Default endpoint is www.myedimax.com:8766 -h, --help                 Show this message and exit

 Edimanager works with EdiPlugs SP1101W and SP2101W and cameras IC-3116W,